FLUCLOXACILLIN 250 MG/5 ML ORAL SOLUTION

 serious.
 However, some may be serious and need medical attention.

-STOP taking Flucloxacillin 250mg/5ml Oral Solution and contact your
+STOP taking Flucloxacillin 250mg/5ml Oral Solution BP and contact

 - severe skin rash with reddening, flushing, fever, blisters, peeling or ulcers